 Risks Potential consequences Likelihood of sustained risk occurrence External stimulus and our strategic response Distribution risk: The Company's growth prospects could be limited if it relies heavily on a single geographic region for its revenue, as any slowdown in demand in that region could negatively impact the Company's performance.
 Over-reliance on a single geographic region may hinder the Company's growth if there is a slowdown in demand in that region.
 This could impact the Company's pan-India presence and, in the long run, limit its ability to take advantage of rising demand.
 Low Century's products benefit from availability throughout the nation through 26 marketing offices, covering almost all the cities and townships in the country.
 The Company enjoys a presence in over 14 countries.
 Forex fluctuation risk: This is linked to the volatility of foreign currency exchange rates.
-Fluctuations in currency exchange rates may result in an adverse impact on the Company's profitability.
 Medium The Company manages the currency risk by monitoring exposures and then hedging the forex exposure.
 It helps the overseas buyers' credit, on a case-to-case basis to enjoy extended credit periods while managing long-term fluctuations.